 The DSL/Deputy DSL will maintain robust systems to monitor and record training of all staff, volunteers, supply annually, refresher time scales are evident.
-Training is delivered in-line with StaffsSCB training strategy and KCSIE 2021 recommendations.
-This will include bulletins, briefings, and inset day training as well as external events attended.
-Regular updates to be shared with staff and a system to record these communications should be in place.
+Training is delivered inline with KCSIE 2021 recommendations.
+This will include bulletins, briefings, and CPD training.
+Regular updates will be shared with staff.